 How to build a SaaS buyer journey map?

-First of all, you have to decide on your map scope and whether you're going to focus on an existing or desired experience.
-Then you proceed to outlining your persona(s) and conducting research, and collecting all available information about your customers.
-That’s a crucial step that can’t be dismissed ‘cause without credible data to rely on, you will end up with a fictional journey map with no actionable insights.
+First, you need to decide on your map scope and whether you're going to focus on an existing or desired experience.
+Then, you proceed to outlining your persona(s), conducting research, and collecting all available information about your customers.
+That’s a crucial step that can’t be dismissed ‘cause, without credible data to rely on, you will end up with a fictional journey map with no actionable insights.

-Once your persona is done, it may look like that:
+Once your persona is done, it may look like this:

 Define SaaS buyer journey map stages